 The Ontario Corn Committee (OCC) issued a report illustrating the relative susceptibility of 106 corn hybrids to DON accumulation, based on its five performance trials in southwestern Ontario in the fall of 2018.

-The OCC reviewed DON analysis results of sampled collected from five performance trials in southwestern Ontario, which experienced higher-than-average mycotoxin levels in grain corn because of the late summer rains.
+The OCC reviewed DON analysis results of samples collected from five performance trials in southwestern Ontario, which experienced higher-than-average mycotoxin levels in grain corn because of the late summer rains.
 Following this review, the OCC voted unanimously to issue a report which illustrates the relative susceptibility to DON accumulation of the 106 hybrids for which samples were collected.
 This report is available on GoCorn.net.

 There was a wide range in the DON level across hybrids, locations and OCC Tables.
 The test results were subjected to extensive statistical analysis which confirmed that some hybrids differ significantly in their susceptibility to DON.
 Some hybrids consistently had the lowest DON levels across locations, while others were consistently among the highest.
 The majority of hybrids fell into an average category with no significant difference between them.

 OCC states that this report does not attempt to categorize the hybrids into groups according to their susceptibility to DON, rather it illustrates their relative susceptibility using a colour coding system ranging from green to red.
 The greener the colour assigned to a hybrid, the lower its tendency to accumulate DON.
 Hybrids coded yellow are in the middle, and are more variable, and those coded orange or red are among the most susceptible.

 “It is important to note that none of the hybrids can be said to be ‘resistant,'” the OCC writes.
 “Under conditions favouring Giberella, any of them can accumulate significant amounts of DON.
 However, the OCC believes that the information contained in this report will provide a tool to assist growers in reducing the risk of selecting hybrids that are among the most susceptible.”